-Eating gluten Free doesn't mean you can't enjoy pasta.
-These Gluten Free Gnocchi are made with paleo flour and taste just as good as regular potato gnocchi.
+Eating gluten free doesn't mean you can't enjoy pasta.
+These Gluten Free Gnocchi are made with gluten-free flour and taste just as good as regular potato gnocchi.

 Like gnocchi?
 Try my recipe for regular Soft Potato Gnocchi with a veal ragu, Beet Gnocchi with Alfredo Sauce, or my Sweet Potato Gnocchi with Brown Butter and Sage.